 approach is preferable given that Pillar 1 will already require additional dispute resolution

-mechanisms and resources, and Amount B would provide a much quicker and less resource
+mechanisms and resources, and Amount B should, if appropriately designed provide a much quicker and less resource

 intensive pathway to resolution.
 For all these reasons, the scope of Amount B should be extended to services.

-Moreover, commodities exclusion should be broadened.
-Some members have pointed out that currently hydrogen produced based on the electrolysis of water using decarbonated electricity (so-called “green hydrogen”) is not excluded as in the case of hydrogen derived from the processing of natural gas which is conversely expressly excluded from Amount B. These members recommend the inclusion of green hydrogen produced through electrolysis of water as well as Helium, among the list of commodities exclusions.
+Moreover, the commodities exclusion should be broadened.
+Some members have pointed out that currently hydrogen produced based on the electrolysis of water using decarbonated electricity (so-called “green hydrogen”) is not excluded, as opposed to the case of hydrogen derived from the processing of natural gas, which conversely is expressly excluded from Amount B. These members recommend the inclusion of green hydrogen produced through electrolysis of water as well as Helium, among the list of commodities exclusions.
 Indeed, Helium is a by-product of natural gas extaction.
 It is used as a commodity notably for the electronic industries.
 It is a highly volatile market, for which the benchmark panels used in the Amount B approach would not be applicable.

 [2.3.5] Scoping criterion 9.b – Non-distribution activities separate from the qualifying transaction (p.21)